Welding is a popular profession. But many people do it as a hobby. I guess you are here because you’re planning to become a hobby welder, right?

 Welders are in high demand across many industries.
 If you’re looking to learn how to weld, you’re in luck.
 Many community colleges and trade schools offer welding training.
 You can learn the basics of welding in a few weeks or months.

-However, if you want to be an expert welder, you’ll need more than just classroom training.
+However, if you want to become an expert welder, you’ll need more than just classroom training.
 You’ll need to practice welding regularly.
-There are many online and offline resources that can help you improve your welding skills.
+There are also many online and offline resources that can help you improve your welding skills.

 Let’s explore more about.